PLab-SI/PicoQuake/docs/usage.md

 picoquake acquire <short_id> <output_file> [options]
 ```

+For the description of the CSV file, see [Acquisition CSV File](acquisition_data.md).

 ### Examples

 Acquire data for 10 seconds at 100 Hz sample rate.
 Filter set to 42 Hz.
 Save it to `data.csv`.